Quantifying the Milky Way, LMC and their interaction using all-sky kinematics of outer halo stars: Introduction

-The direction and magnitude of the reflex motion are one of the main probes of the dynamical MW--LMC interaction.
-As a result, precise measurements of this induced motion will help further constrain other properties of the MW and LMC \citep{Brooks2025, Brooks2026}.
 Simulation Based Inference \citep[SBI, see][for a conceptual overview]{Cranmer2020} is a statistical framework for inference in complex modelling scenarios where traditional analytic methods are impractical.
 Rather than defining a likelihood function, SBI uses many forward simulations to learn the statistical relationship between model parameters and observational data.
-SBI has been increasingly applied to a variety of astrophysics problems \citep[e.g.,][]{Weyant2013, Alsing2019, Jeffrey2021, Lemos2021, Hermans2021, vonWietersheim-Kramsta2024, Lovell2024, Ho2024, Widmark2025, Sante2025, XiangyuanMa2025, Jeffrey2025, Saoulis2025, Nguyen2025, Brooks2025, Brooks2026} .
+Within the astrophysics community, SBI has been increasingly applied to a variety of astrophysics problems \citep[e.g.,][]{Weyant2013, Alsing2019, Jeffrey2021, Lemos2021, Hermans2021, vonWietersheim-Kramsta2024, Lovell2024, Ho2024, Widmark2025, Sante2025, XiangyuanMa2025, Jeffrey2025, Saoulis2025, Nguyen2025, Brooks2025, Brooks2026}.
+One of the main probes of the dynamical MW--LMC interaction is the direction and magnitude of the reflex motion.
+Many previous studies have used a likelihood-based approach to constrain this interaction \citep[e.g.,][]{Petersen2021, Yaaqib2024, Bystrom2025, Chandra2025a}, which may lead to biases being introduced due to, e.g., survey selection criteria.
+As a result, SBI offers a novel and flexible method to determine precise measurements of this induced motion, while simultaneously constraining other properties of the MW and LMC \citep{Brooks2025, Brooks2026}.

 In \citet{Brooks2026}, we presented and validated a novel SBI architecture for exploring large MW--LMC model parameter spaces to enable rapid and reliable parameter inference of model parameters using the dynamics of outer halo stars.
 We showed that our SBI framework trained on many rigid MW--LMC simulations retains enough of the relevant physics that more complex simulations capture \citep[e.g., $N$-body simulations,][]{Garavito-Camargo2019} to avoid model misspecification and vastly improve the computational efficiency of the inference.
 Subsequently in \citet{Brooks2025}, we demonstrated the first application of our SBI architecture to data from the Dark Energy Spectroscopic Instrument \citep[DESI,][]{DESICollaboration2025} survey and the H3+SEGUE+MagE \citep{Chandra2025a} combined outer halo survey to constrain the LMC mass, the reflex motion and the strength of dynamical friction.
 One limitation of these studies is that only mean velocities of outer halo stars were used for inference, limiting the ability to constrain the MW mass, which is sensitive to their velocity dispersions \citep[see the spherical Jeans equations,][]{Jeans1915, Binney2008}.
 Expanding this SBI framework to incorporate the velocity dispersions of outer halo stars will enable simultaneous constraints to be placed on the MW and LMC masses as well as their reflex interaction.